TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 - Default gateway: Enter the default gateway.

-Use the following DNS server address: Select this when you set the fixed address as the IP address of DNS server.
+Use the following DNS server address: Select this when you set the fixed address as the IP address of the DNS server.

 - Primary DNS server: Enter the IP address of the primary DNS server.

-Secondary DNS server: Enter the IP address of the secondary DNS server, if necessary.
+- Secondary DNS server: Enter the IP address of the secondary DNS server, if necessary.

-Please click OK button to finish the wireless setting.
+- Please click OK button to finish the wireless setting.
 Now please have a short rest or work on other business, for the wireless setting will take effect 1 minute after you click OK.

 - Please unplug the Ethernet cable connecting the TL-SC3171G and the Router (or the PC), and log into the IP camera with its wireless address.